2023 - horizontal white fair-start-movement most effective tagline

 Recently, NPR asked a very important question: should we be having kids in the age of climate change?
 Professors at Johns Hopkins have been asking this question for a very long time.
 Their conclusion is that we can, but we should significantly limit the number of children we have in order to reduce carbon emissions and give populations susceptible to climate change their best chance.

-And that’s what the Fair Start modelis all about.
+And that’s what the Having Kids model is all about.
 It’s about asking smaller families to work together to plan a better future for every child.
 That means that potential parents should think about their future children and the community that their children will enter.
 They need to ask the question, “What would give my child, my community, and other children the best quality of life?”
 They will quickly find that limiting their family size and contributing resources to their community to help create a safe place for their child to grow are the best options, especially in the face of climate change.

 The statistics NPR cites on the carbon emissions of large families, relative to other lifestyle choices, are sobering.
 Below are a few examples of how much carbon dioxide (in metric tons) is saved over a lifetime (80 years) by a typical American for certain actions, including not having one child.